-Ryan Womack, Data Librarian
+Ryan Womack is Data Librarian at Rutgers University.

 This page highlights major publications.
 See the CV links above for complete and current publication details.